tajawal/code-challenge/TL.md

 ## Developer Challenge

-The objective of this challenge is to build a simple web application (Backend & Frontend) which enable the end user to search in hotels list.
+The objective of this challenge is to build a simple web application (Backend & Frontend) which enable the end user to manage and search in hotels list.

 ## Requirements and Output